From BR Bullpen

 Biographical Information

 Milt Wilcox pitched for 16 seasons in the major leagues.
 While never an All-Star, he won over 100 games and struck out 1,000 batters.
-He appeared in two World Series, losing one at age 20 and winning another at age 34; the latter year, he won a career-high 17 games.
+He appeared in two World Series, losing one game at age 20 and winning another game at age 34; the latter year, he won a career-high 17 games.
 He won the Allie Reynolds Award as the top pitcher in the American Association one year, one of two times he made a postseason All-Star team in AAA.
 He was the third pitcher in AL history to come within one out of a perfect game only to fall short.

 Wilcox's father was a track star in Hawaii and tried to get his sons to follow suit.
 When Milt opted for baseball instead, his father purchased lots of baseball books to try to teach him the game.